-This concludes study that virtual-based learning in West Java impacts the students' susceptibility to deviant behavior.
-It involves access to offensive, pornographic, violent games, gambling, sadistic. and bullying content.
+This study concludes that virtual-based learning in West Java impacts the students' susceptibility to deviant behavior.
+It involves access to offensive, pornographic, violent games, sadistic, gambling, and bullying content.
 They do it during and after the teaching-learning process.
 It leads to repetitive behavior and a tendency of imitation.
 15% of students want to reaccess the harmful content, and 9% claim to be influenced by its content.

 The findings of this study can be used as a basis for educational institutions in considering the implementation of virtual learning in the future.
-It also can be used as initial data related to the susceptibility of students' deviant behavior in virtualbased education.
+It also can be used as initial data related to the susceptibility of students' deviant behavior in virtual-based education.